-The ability to render large amounts of geospatial data has been an important factor in the recent success of software applications that transition many industries from 2D to 3D spatial information.
+The ability to render large amounts of geospatial data has been an important factor in the recent success of software applications that transition many industries to 3D geospatial information.